 Each one is free and includes a downloadable itinerary for your journey.
 Click here for the complete list of tours.

 Starting in April, the SF Giants play at home two to three weekends a month.
 It's one of my favorite things to do on a Saturday in San Francisco.
-Through September, catch a game at AOracle Park (formerly AT&T Park) on Friday, Saturday or Sunday.
+Through September, catch a game at Oracle Park on Friday, Saturday or Sunday.

 Do you want to start your Saturday off with a fun cruise around the bay?
 If so, I recommend checking out the Saturday morning Champagne Brunch Cruise.